rtrppl/orgrr/readme.md

 #+roam_alias:  "alias 1" "alias 2"
 ```

-Orgrr also recognizes tags in the same way as org-roam v1 did, separate from regular org-tags.
-This has changed in org-roam v2, when org-roam began to use org-tags.
+Orgrr also recognizes tags in the same way as org-roam v1 did, separate from regular [org-tags](https://orgmode.org/manual/Tags.html).
+In v2, org-roam began to use org-tags.
 I still prefer the approach of v1.

-Tags can be very useful to add a very limited set of meta-data to your notes (type of source, date reading the source, status of processing the info).
-There is no auto-completion for tags, so stick to a few you remember.
+Tags can be very useful to add a limited set of meta-data to your notes.
+There is no auto-completion for tags, so stick to a few that you can remember.

 Tags are added without quotation marks, separated by space.